dotnet/docs/docs/fsharp/what-is-fsharp.md

 ---
 title: What is F#
-description: Learn about what the F# programming language is and what programming with it is like. ms.date: 08/03/2018
+description: Learn about what the F# programming language is and what F# programming is like.
+Learn about rich data types, functions, and how they fit together. ms.date: 08/03/2018
 ---
 # What is F# #